seawilloughby/media_mapper/README.md

 ####Tweet Density
 I wanted to map where people are most active in San Francisco.
 High density of tweets could suggest areas of interest.
-I calcualted the average number of tweets per hour for each san francisco neighborhood.
+I calculated the average number of tweets per hour for each san francisco neighborhood.

 I further binned the data into different chunks of the day, and into weekday or weekend activity.
 I made this decision by plotting the frequency of tweets over time for all of san francisco, and for a couple of randomly selected neighborhoods.
 There was quite a bit of variety in tweet activity, but there were clear daily and weekly cycles, as would be expcted based on the activities of humans.